777xe/goindex-theme-acrou/README.md

 [index.js](https://github.com/xd003/goindex-theme-acrou/blob/master/go2index/index.js) is the content of the Workers script.

-This theme's goindex is currently based on [yanzai/goindex](https://github.com/yanzai/goindex/)
+This theme's goindex is currently based on [yanzai/goindex](https://github.com/yanzai/goindex/) and is a fork of [goindex-acrou](https://github.com/Aicirou/goindex-theme-acrou)

 [README](README.md)